 To successfully promote your art on your Facebook pages, you will need to use the tool for what it is made for, building relationships.

 Building relationships with your following is done by engaging with people and taking the time to get to know them.

 Would your best friend be your best friend if you never talked to them?

 Here are some ways you can spark engagement in your posts.

 Ask questions – If you want to create a conversation, ask questions on your post.

 It is human nature for people to share their views.

-If you don’t believe me, take a look at your Facebook news feed.
-You will find people’s views on political matters, entertainment, food, and so on.
+If you don’t believe me, look at your Facebook news feed.
+People’s views on political matters, entertainment, food, and products will be found.

 Upload an image that inspires your work and put a motivational or inspirational quote on it.